-Water level in Mettur dam stands at 103.56 feet
+Water level in Mettur Dam stands at 103.56 feet

-Water level in Mettur dam on Tuesday stood at 103.56 feet against its full level of 120 feet.
-The inflow was 364 cusecs and the discharge 1,000 cusecs.
+The water level in Mettur Dam stood at 103.56 feet on Wednesday against its full level of 120 feet.
+The inflow was 884 cusecs and the discharge 1,000 cusecs.

-Water level in Mettur dam on Tuesday stood at 103.56 feet against its full level of 120 feet.
-The inflow was 364 cusecs and the discharge 1,000 cusecs.
+The water level in Mettur Dam stood at 103.56 feet on Wednesday against its full level of 120 feet.
+The inflow was 884 cusecs and the discharge 1,000 cusecs.

 Comments have to be in English, and in full sentences.
 They cannot be abusive or personal.
 Please abide by our community guidelines for posting your comments.